 Travelling with coffee in mind changes how you travel.
 It gives you a reason to stop in towns you might otherwise pass through, a framework for choosing routes, and a daily ritual that anchors even the most unstructured road trip.
-These guides are built around that idea — that coffee is not just fuel for the drive, but a lens through which you can see a place more clearly.
+These guides cover the practical side: what gear to pack, how to plan a route, how to make decent coffee at a campsite, and how to be a good visitor in someone else's local cafe.

 Our Guides